 Understanding Fly Reel Drag Systems

 Well, when that fish of a lifetime comes along, say a 16lb trout, or you’re fly fishing in saltwater for big fish like GT’s or even salmon in rivers, you’re going to need to know how to use your reel’s drag if you want to land a fish.
-Here is – fly reel drag systems explained.
+Here is how fly reel drag systems are explained.

 What is a drag on a fly reel?